 \item \textit{Monitoring}.
 Monitors the data generated by users interacting with their heterogeneous devices and calculates single-device vectors of features that do not contain sensitive data.
 Once the feature vectors are calculated they are sent to the Data Processing module for further processing. \end{itemize}

 From bottom to up, \textit{Monitoring} is the lowest module of AuthCODE and it is composed of several applications (Client Apps).
 Each client app runs on top of a device and monitors the data generated due to the user's actions.
-To ensure the privacy of users' sensitive data, each app processes and aggregates sensitive data in different windows of time established by the administrator.
+To ensure the privacy of users' sensitive data, each app processes and aggregates sensitive data in different windows of time established by the administrator\addtxt{, preventing the user's actions from being reconstructed or sensitive information from being inferred}.
 After the aggregation, the app generates single-device vectors of features that do not contain sensitive data and send them periodically to the Data Processing module, which runs in the cloud computing, as explained in Section \ref{sec:deployment}.

 The \textit{Data Processing} module periodically receives single-device feature vectors from each app.
 The Feature extraction component filters, aggregates and processes single-device feature vectors to calculate processed relevant features (which could belong to one or more devices depending on the scenario) that model the user's behaviour.
 The aggregation process of this module is also performed periodically and considering different time windows, which are established by the administrator as well.
-Finally, the Data Processing module generates datasets modeling the user's behaviour with different devices.
+Finally, the Data Processing module generates datasets modelling the user's behaviour with different devices.
 These datasets can contain single-device or multi-device features, depending on the scenario needs.

 The \textit{Decision} module has two main tasks:

 \begin{itemize} \item Off-line training.
 The datasets generated by the previous module are used to train a set of models by using different ML and DL algorithms.
 The scenario requirement will decide if it is needed one model per device, one multi-device model, or both.
 The training process is performed by the \textit{Model Generation} component only once and during the system bootstrapping.